jorenheit/mugen/readme.md

 ```

 #### Padding
-By default, Mugen will create images of size `2^(sum of bis)` based on the specified bits in the address section.
+By default, Mugen will create images of size `2^(sum of bits)` based on the specified bits in the address section.
 When not all address lines are used, this will result in images smaller than the actual number of words available on the ROM (see rom-section) to minimize the time needed to flash the images to the chip(s).
 The `--pad` or `-p` option can be passed to Mugen to pad the remaining address-space with some hex value:

 ```sh
 mugen spec.mu image.bin --pad 0xff